ivargr/privvg-challenge/Readme.md

 ...
 ```
 ## Overview of our solution
-* Assuming we have an original non-private graph `A` and an epsilon-differentially private graph `B` which is created by removing an unknown individual `i` from `A`.
-Both graphs contain paths (in the challenge we only observe the sequences of paths in B).
+* Assuming we have an original non-private graph `A` and an epsilon-differentially private graph `B` which is created after removing an unknown individual `i` from `A`.
+Both graphs contain paths (in the challenge we only observe the sequences of the paths of B).
-* We hypothesise that if something is wrong with the privvg-implementation, then for nodes covered by the individual `i` in `A`, we would observe lower than "expected" coverage of paths over these nodes in `B`.
+* We hypothesise that if something is wrong with the privvg-implementation, then for nodes covered by the individual `i` in `A`, we would be able to observe lower than "expected" coverage of paths over these nodes in `B`.
 What is expected is a bit unclear due to the exponential mechanism, but for simplicity we could look at nodes with zero coverage (no paths) in `B`.
 If an individual is removed, then for nodes in `A` that the indivdual has, and that few other individual have, we would more often (than if the individual was not removed) see zero coverage on that node in `B`.
 * We don't have access to the graph `B`, but we have access to the error-free sampled path sequences.
 This means that we should be able to quite easily reconstruct `B` by mapping these path sequences to `A`.